Call Us Today (844) 567-5011

-We receive a lot of questions from consumers when they’re first considering whether to take out a car title loan.
-Many applicants will ask, Does it make sense to use my vehicle’s equity as collateral?
-Should I apply with multiple online title loan companies or with my local neighborhood lender?
-Those are valid questions and we attempt to answer those and many others in different articles throughout our site.
+We receive a lot of questions from consumers when they want to take out a car title loan.
+Many applicants will ask, does it make sense to use my vehicle’s equity as collateral?
+Should I apply with multiple title loan companies or with my local neighborhood lender?
+Those are valid questions, and we attempt to answer those and many others in different articles throughout our site.
 With that, we can tell you the most common question and lending tips we come across.
 We often get asked if you can keep driving your vehicle during the full lending term.
-The short answer is yes.
-You should be able to keep driving your car while you have a vehicle title loan outstanding.
+The answer is yes, you should be able to keep driving your car while you have a vehicle title loan outstanding.
 This applies to most of the largest lenders in states where title loans are most common.
-There are outliers and special circumstances and we’ll attempt to break those down now.
+There are outliers and special circumstances to consider that we’ll attempt to break those down now.

-There are certain situations where you may not be able to keep your vehicle during the life of car title loans online.
-Some states allow what’s called a “vehicle pawn”.
-In this situation, you’re pawning your car.
+There are certain situations where you may not be able to keep your vehicle during the life of car title loan online.
+Always ask yourself, “should I really take out a loan on my car?”
+In most situations, you’re going to pay a high amount of interest each month that a lender has the vehicle title.
 Much the same as if you pawned a watch or boat, you’re handing over the vehicle to the lender as collateral.
 In other situations, you can keep driving the car.
 But the title loan company will insist on installing some type of tracking device to monitor the driving and whereabouts of your vehicle.
 We know this isn’t as common as it used to be.
 But it’s worth nothing to be very careful of companies that do this.
 It’s one thing to hand over a pink slip as collateral, but do you want a title loan company to know your every move.
-Do you want to be in situation where you forgot to send in a monthly payment?
+Do you want to be in a situation where you forgot to send in a monthly payment?
 Or you may have had an issue with your credit union or bank checking account?
 Is the car tracked and monitored for movement?
 The short term lender has the right to find the exact location of your vehicle and have it repossessed.
 Don’t find yourself in this situation.
-Only agree to a contract with a title loan company that fit’s your best interest.
+Only agree to a contract with a company that offers car title loans completely online.
+Choose a lender who has your best interest in mind and is willing to negotiate the terms and payoff amount.
 Move on, if your title loan company is not willing to negotiate the lending terms.
-Consider other options like a payday loan or installment advance as these choices won’t involve you using a vehicle as collateral for the loan.
+Consider other options like a personal loan or installment advance as these choices won’t involve you using a vehicle as collateral for the loan.